10 Benefits of Taking a Mindful Approach to Photography

 I recently spotted how tame the robins have become and they allowed me up close to capture an image.
 On this occasion I just had my phone camera with me so I had to use the digital zoom to get a closer shot.
 Not recommended in serious photography but I did get an image of the robin that I might not have managed to get otherwise

 3. Helps us get into a flow state

-According to positive psychologists, "understanding how to enter the flow state, and maintain it is seen as a great way to enjoy the activities we get engaged in."
+According to Positive Psychology, "understanding how to enter the flow state, and maintain it, is seen as a great way to enjoy the activities we get engaged in."